vsolovyov/blog/content/postgresql-jsonb-index.md

 +++
-title = "Indexing JSONB columns in PostgreSQL" date = 2020-06-23
+title = "Pitfalls of JSONB indexes in PostgreSQL" date = 2020-06-23
 +++

-Since time immemorial PostgreSQL supports JSON fields and can even index them.
-By immemorial I mean this functionality was added in versions 9.2 and 9.4 that are unsupported now.
+For a long time PostgreSQL supports JSON fields and can even index them.
+This functionality was added in versions 9.2 and 9.4 that are unsupported now.
+It's older than the oldest JavaScript frameworks that are still actively used, we can even call it ancient by current standards.

 I perfectly remember the world where PostgreSQL had no JSON support because 9.2 [was released](https://www.postgresql.org/docs/9.2/release-9-2.html) in 2012,